djlastnight/KeyboardSplitterXbox/README.md

 for different games/applications/players.
 The presets are kept in presets.xml, which the application reads on startup and writes on exit.
 Keyboard Splitter comes with two hardcoded presets called 'default' and 'empty'.

+# Command Line Interface (CLI)
+Since version 2.3 you can start KeyboardSplitter.exe from terminal by passing a game to autostart.
+This means you must already have a game, added to your games list.
+In case you do not have a game defined, start the app as usual (using the GUI), go to Games -> Edit -> Add Game.

+Once you have 1 or more games at your splitter_games.xml, provide the desired game title as command line agrument `game=`
+The app will autohide the GUI, mount the predefined slots, start the emulation and then will autostart the game executable.
+Once you exit the game, keyboard splitter will autoclose.

+example start from command line: `KeyboardSplitter.exe game=Fifa` // Fifa is a game Title, defined at splitter_games.xml

 # Custom Axes Range (0-100%)
 By default the app will use the Axis Min and Max value.